-Construction Funding Phase: After an agency has completed the detailed planning/preliminary design stage for a project, the Department of General Services (DGS) Division of Engineering and Buildings (DEB) reviews the detailed planning documents and calculates a funding amount for the project that is authorized by the directors of DGS and DPB.
+Construction Funding Phase: After an agency has completed the detailed planning/preliminary design stage for a project, the Department of General Services (DGS) Division of Engineering and Buildings (DEB) reviews the detailed planning documents and calculates a funding amount for the project that is authorized in a Funding Report.
 After this point, working drawings (design 3) must be completed and then the project goes out to bid or receives a proposal for the guaranteed maximum price depending on the procurement method.
 If the lowest bid or best proposal received for the project does not exceed 100 percent of the amount authorized, or it is between 100 and 105 percent and the agency receives authorization for additional funds through DGS' Appeal Process, it will be authorized to enter into a construction contract.